LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

     - If there is a new or altered SearchParameter `code` added to the server, the SearchParameter values are only changed if/when the resource is updated.
     - If a `SearchParameter.code` is removed, the corresponding parameter remains until the resource is reprocessed.
 The code to parameter mapping remains in `PARAMETER_NAMES` table until manually removed.

-For each of the above changes, the version of the table must be incremented.

-The resource table stores the FHIR resource as a compressed blob, changes to the specification or extensions should only impact Search values.

-The tables have various indices - PrimaryKey, Index and UniqueIndex.
-These indices are created as part of the Java object - Table.
-These indices must be removed or altered manually.

 Each of these tables has row-level permissions based on the conditional READ-only global variable `SV_TENANT_ID`.
 For example, for AUDITEVENT_COMPOSITES:

 ``` sql